pohara60/dart-sudoku/README.md

 ## To Do

-1. Verify Arrow example and add to tests
+1. Limit combinations using Exceptions
 2. Support Renban constraints
 3. Support 159 constraints
 4. Support Little Killer constraints